ankurgecr/DateTimePickerEditTextDemo/readme.md

 Date selectedTime = edt_time.getDate();
 ```

-You can use all properties of EditText for DateTimePickerEditText.
+You can use all properties of `EditText` for `DateTimePickerEditText`

 To specify the date or time format, use
 ```